* This is the Professional Version. *

 Both food and water can be the source of infection.
 Travelers who avoid drinking local water may still become infected by brushing their teeth with an improperly rinsed toothbrush, drinking bottled drinks with ice made from local water, or eating food that is improperly handled or washed with local water.
 People taking drugs that decrease stomach acid (antacids, H2 blockers, and proton pump inhibitors) are at risk of more severe illness.

-The mainstay of treatment is fluid replacement and an antimotility drug such as loperamide 4 mg po initially, followed by 2 mg po for each subsequent episode of diarrhea (maximum of 6 doses/day or 16 mg/day), or diphenoxylate 2.5 to 5 mg po tid or qid in tablet or liquid form.
-For children, loperamide is used.
-The dose for children 13 to 20 kg is 1 mg po tid; for children 20 to 30 kg, 2 mg po bid; and for children > 30 kg, up to age 12, 2 mg po tid.
-Adults and children ≥ 12 yr may receive 4 mg po after the first loose stool and then 2 mg after each subsequent loose stool, not to exceed 16 mg in any 24-h period.
+The mainstay of treatment of traveler's diarrhea is fluid replacement and an antimotility drug such as loperamide.
+For adults and children ≥ 12 yr, loperamide dosing is 4 mg po initially, followed by 2 mg po for each subsequent episode of diarrhea (maximum of 6 doses/day or 16 mg/day).
+An alternative for adults is diphenoxylate 2.5 to 5 mg po tid or qid in tablet or liquid form.
+The dose of loperamide for children 13 to 21 kg is 1 mg after the first loose stool then 1 mg after each subsequent loose stool (maximum dose is 3 mg/day); for children 21 to 28 kg, 2 mg after the first loose stool then 1 mg after each subsequent loose stool (maximum dose is 4 mg/day); and for children 27 to 43 kg, up to age 12, 2 mg after the first loose stool followed by 1 mg after each subsequent loose stool (maximum dose is 6 mg/day).
 Antimotility drugs are contraindicated in patients with fever or bloody stools and in children < 2 yr.
 Iodochlorhydroxyquin, which may be available in some developing countries, should not be used because it may cause neurologic damage.

 Generally, antibiotics are not necessary for mild diarrhea.
 In patients with moderate to severe diarrhea (≥ 3 loose stools over 8 h), antibiotics are given, especially if vomiting, abdominal cramps, fever, or bloody stools are present.
-For adults, ciprofloxacin 500 mg po bid for 3 days or levofloxacin 500 mg po once/day for 3 days is recommended.
-Azithromycin 250 mg po once/day for 3 days or rifaximin 200 mg po tid for 3 days may also be used.
+For adults, ciprofloxacin 500 mg po bid for 3 days or levofloxacin 500 mg po once/day for 3 days is recommended, although resistance appears to be increasing in some areas, particularly to Campylobacter.
+Azithromycin 500 mg po once/day for 3 days or rifaximin 200 mg po tid for 3 days may also be used.
 For children, azithromycin 5 to 10 mg/kg po once/day for 3 days is preferred.

 Travelers should dine at restaurants with a reputation for safety and avoid foods and beverages from street vendors.
 They should consume only cooked foods that are still steaming hot, fruit that can be peeled, and carbonated beverages without ice served in sealed bottles (bottles of noncarbonated beverages can contain tap water added by unscrupulous vendors); uncooked vegetables (particularly including salsa left out on the table) should be avoided.
 Buffets and fast food restaurants pose an increased risk.